Simpsons of Piccadilly: Present day

-Simpson continued to trade in the Piccadilly store until the 1990s after DAKS Simpson Group plc was acquired by the Japanese group Sankyo Seiko Co.
-Limited in 1991, and the building sold to the Waterstones chain of bookshops in 1999 and now serves as their flagship store.
+Simpson continued to trade in the Piccadilly store until the 1990s, after DAKS Simpson Group plc was acquired by the Japanese group Sankyo Seiko Co.
+Limited in 1991.
+The building sold to the Waterstones chain of bookshops in 1999 and serves as their flagship store.
 On the 5th floor is a bar, 5th View Bar & Food, with a southerly view over the rooftops towards the Houses of Parliament.

-Although Simpson is no longer trading as it was, the DAKS Simpson brand of menswear and womenswear continues rebranded under the DAKS name and is sold in DAKS stores, amongst other outlets with the flagship store now on Old Bond Street.
+Although Simpson is no longer trading as it was, the DAKS Simpson brand of menswear and womenswear continues rebranded under the DAKS name and is sold in DAKS stores, amongst other outlets with the flagship store on Old Bond Street.
 DAKS holds royal warrants granted by three members of the Royal Family.
 The royal warrant by Queen Elizabeth II was given in 1962, that from the then Duke of Edinburgh in 1956 and from the then Prince of Wales in 1982.